Welcome to KageOps

 Three things that make it different from other AI coding tools:

 - It's a team, not a single chat.
-Nine specialists each own a part of the lifecycle, coordinated by an orchestrator called Sensei.
+Eight specialists each own a part of the lifecycle, coordinated by an orchestrator called Sensei — nine agents in all.

 - It runs on your machine.
 Your code, your database, your project files — all local.
 Cloud only handles auth and billing.